 - Function: Open plan?
 Or separate spaces?
 Multi purpose space?

-A clear design vision ensures the architecturally designed granny flat you commission will ultimately reflect your taste.
+A clear design vision ensures the architect designed granny flat you commission will ultimately reflect your taste.

 Determining the primary use of your granny flat is vital for optimal design.
 Will it be: